 A native of Spokane, Washington, he served in the Washington Air National Guard and U.S. Air Force in the early 1950s at the same time he was producing some of the significant victories early in his career.
 He also won state open titles in New Jersey (three), Washington State (four), Idaho (two) and Arizona, Missouri and Ohio once each, and won titles in 10 PGA sections around the country.
 He turned professional in 1952 and his first job was as an assistant club professional at Winged Foot where Masters champion Claude Harmon was the head professional.

 His best finish in a major golf championship – he played in 27 of them – came at the 1958 Masters Tournament.
 After three rounds, he was tied for fourth, two shots off the lead and finished tied for ninth.
+With six holes to play he was tied for the lead with eventual champion Arnold Palmer, who charged on to win.
+Mengert played in eight Masters, and in his first was the only active military man to ever play in a Masters.

 Year inducted: 2019